-Dr Shane Richardson
+Shane Richardson

-Position: Principal Forensic Engineer, Managing Director
+Position: Principal Forensic Engineer, Managing Director and Owner Delta V Experts

 Qualifications: B. Eng.
 (Mech.), MSc.
-(MVT), PhD, MIEAust, MSAEA.
+(MVT), PhD, MIEAust CPEng NER and MSAEA.

 Shane is a Mechanical Engineer with 23 years’ experience in applying systems engineering methods to the procurement, specifications, development and design of automotive, military and mechanical systems and workplace safety for the Australian Army.
 Shane was posted to the Royal Military College during 1991 and completed a Master of Science degree focusing on vehicle dynamics (suspension and handling).
-From 1995 to 1998 Shane led the Land Engineering Agency project team which investigated, analysed, developed, tested and specified safety systems for the Australian Army's fleet of General Service vehicles.
+From 1995 to 1998 Shane led the Land Engineering Agency project team which investigated, analysed, developed, tested and specified safety systems for the Australian Army's fleet of General Service Vehicles.
 This work initiated Shane's PhD studies at Monash University.
 Shane's work, studies (Graduate, Master and PhD), courses at Texas A&M, University of North Florida Society of Automotive Engineers, VDO Kienzle and DSD, and presentations and attendance at national and international conferences have resulted in a focused understanding on human and object impacts.
 Shane has utilised computer modelling simulations (Finite Element Analysis, MADYMO, HVE and PC-Crash) to examine collisions, failures and to develop solutions to safety problems.

 Shane has been attached to the Victoria Police Accident Investigation Section and has investigated, analysed and reconstructed vehicle crashes for the Australian Army and instigated the fitment of vehicle crash data recorders into vehicles within the Australian Army General Service fleet of vehicles.
-Shane has scoured in-vehicle video and data recorder systems which are distributed by Delta-V Experts.
+Shane has sourced in-vehicle video and data recorder systems which are distributed by Delta-V Experts.

 Shane has consulted on major projects including vehicle passive protection systems, suspension systems for combat vehicles, trucks and passenger vehicles, certification and evaluation of vehicles for various clients (both in Government and private industry), analysis of roll-over issues for vehicle fleets (including work for Monash University Accident Research Centre), development of safety solutions and various incident and crash investigations (including failure modes effects analysis).
 His consulting work has provided design, development, review, validation and specification of vehicle mounted equipment, safety systems, vehicles and mechanical equipment for a diverse range of Delta-V Experts clients.
 Shane has developed an evaluation methodology to characterise vehicle handling and rollover propensity.